 ALWAYS use your failures and challenges as opportunities for learning and growth.

 My maternal grandmother said to me one time, ‘your material possessions can always come and go.
 What’s inside your head and heart, no one can ever take that away.’

 If you could eat only one cuisine for the rest of your life, it would be…

 I get bored easily when it comes to food, so this is really tough to answer.
 The most I can say is that I need a ‘spice fix’ a couple times a week, namely Indian food.
 Outside of this, I’m a huge fan of Mediterranean and Asian cuisine.

-Look out for more Meet the team features to get to know other members of the FoodMesh team!
+Like this?
+Get to know other members of the FoodMesh team!